On the Enter your password screen, click Reset your password.

 It is possible that you already have an Adobe ID associated with your work email.
 You may have signed up with an Adobe ID that uses the same email address as your Enterprise ID or Federated ID.
 In such case, the system displays the account chooser screen and asks you to select the account you want to sign in to.

-These two accounts share the email address, but are distinct accounts.
+These accounts or profiles share the email address, but are distinct accounts.
 No data is shared or transferred automatically.

-To find your assets, try signing in to another account.
+To find your assets, try signing in to another account or profile.

 - If you are signed in to your Enterprise ID account with an email address that is also associated with an Adobe ID account, sign out and sign in to the Adobe ID account.

 - There might be another email address associated to your account.
 Sign out and use a different email address to sign in.

 - If you're signed in with a profile, sign out and then sign back in with another profile and them move assets across profiles.